Romance Languages and Literatures

 (513) 556-2730

-Cam Kruse is the Program Manager for the departments of Romance and Arabic Languages and Literatures (RALL) and Asian, East European, and German Studies (AEEGS).
+Cam Kruse is the Program Manager for the departments of Romance and Arabic Languages and Literatures (RALL) and Asian, East European, and German Studies (AEGS).
 He completed his undergraduate career at the University of Louisville in 2017, completing a BSBA in Business Marketing, with minors in French and Entrepreneurship.
 He obtained his MA in French Studies with a focus on Foreign Language Teaching at the University of Cincinnati in 2022.

 Headshot of Brianna N. Leavitt-Alcántara